 Licensed practical nurses (LPNs) interested in specializing in emergency care can acquire on-the-job experience in urgent care settings before ultimately continuing their education to become emergency care RNs.
-The job growth for LPNs was expected to be much faster than the market, and the median salary is decent - around $43,000 per year.
+About 728,900 LPNs were employed in 2018, whereas employment of nearly 807,000 is anticipated for 2028.

 Licensed practical nurses may have occasion to work in emergency rooms or urgent care settings, but are not eligible to become emergency nurses; that designation is open only to registered nurses.
 This article details career information and requirements for licensed practical nurses (LPNs) and outlines how LPNs might prepare themselves for a transition to registered and emergency nursing.
 LPNs must hold at least a certificate in practical nursing and be licensed to practice in their state.